zeviel/13MINXJLFXKK/README.md

-# AminoJLFxck
+# 13MINXJLFXKK
-AminoJLFxck Join &amp; Leave Spam Bot For Amino
+Join and leave spam bot for amino

 ## Termux